 • Assess patient for anorexia, muscle weakness, numbness, tingling, paresthesia, confusion, and excessive thirst.
 Notify health care professional promptly if these signs of electrolyte imbalance occur.

-• Monitor blood pressure and pulse before and during administration.
+• Hypertension: Monitor blood pressure and pulse before and during administration.
 Monitor frequency of prescription refills to determine compliance in patients treated for hypertension.

 • Thiazide diuretics may cause increased serum cholesterol, low-density lipoprotein (LDL), and triglyceride